elisabethkaseda/100-days-of-code/log.md

 ### Day 7: July 10, 2021

-**Today's Progress:** Updated this log, cleaned up my GitHub account, worked on a CS project (Boredless Tourist).
+**Today's Progress:** Updated this log, cleaned up my GitHub account, and worked on a CS project (Boredless Tourist).

 **Thoughts:** I'm becoming more comfortable with GitHub readonly edits at this point, but I feel like I've barely scratched the surface of what it can do.
 I also spent quite a bit of time getting stuck on a step of the CS project, but I finally figured out how to make it work.
 That's always a nice feeling!
 I'm definitely more comfortable with Python than JavaScript, but hopefully the concepts will keep transferring well.

+### Day 8: July 11, 2021

+**Today's Progress:** Created my first GitHub issue and worked on a CS project (Boredless Tourist).

+**Thoughts:** I was able to create an issue for a suggested feature for our Discord community bot today, which was exciting!
+I got to learn more about how that works, and now I want to go find other repos that have open issues that are good for beginners to work on.
+It could be fun!
+I also struggled with Python some more today, but I got it to do what I wanted it to do in the end.
+Functions calling other functions can get tricky, especially when scoped variables get involved...

 <!--### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)